Saunved/mint-css/docs/class-list.md

 .btn-secondary | defines a button with a secondary background color .btn-accent | defines a button with an accent background color .btn-circle | defines a circular button
+.btn-no-shadow | specify a button without any shadow (even on hover)

 ## Navigation
 class name | purpose